Brian-Masse/Recall/README.md

 - added a way to favorite and view favorited events
 - added a way to change the date of a single event
 - added a way to recall events by length
+- added a splash screen to show new features in an update

 CHANGES: